2014 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2014 Dime

-The obverse displays President Franklin D. Roosevelt’s left-facing profile, created through John R. Sinnock’s design work.
-The portrait captures defining characteristics of the president’s appearance with careful attention to detail.
+The obverse displays President Franklin D. Roosevelt’s left-facing profile, created through Chief Engraver John R. Sinnock’s design work.
+The portrait captures defining characteristics of the president’s appearance, and Sinnock’s initials “JS” appear subtly just below the neckline truncation.

 “LIBERTY” stretches along the left rim ahead of Roosevelt’s profile.
 The motto “IN GOD WE TRUST” appears in smaller letters beneath his chin.